Free Trial

 • The company reported earnings of $0.28 per share in its latest quarter, surpassing analyst expectations of $0.23, with quarterly revenue reaching $9.73 billion compared to estimates of $8.62 billion.

-• Five stocks we like better than ThyssenKrupp.
+• Five stocks to consider instead of ThyssenKrupp.

-ThyssenKrupp AG Sponsored ADR (OTCMKTS:TKAMY - Get Free Report) saw a significant increase in short interest in the month of August.
-As of August 15th, there was short interest totaling 3,500 shares, anincreaseof40.0% from the July 31st total of 2,500 shares.
-Based on an average daily volume of 87,200 shares, the short-interest ratio is presently 0.0 days.
-Based on an average daily volume of 87,200 shares, the short-interest ratio is presently 0.0 days.
+ThyssenKrupp AG Sponsored ADR (OTCMKTS:TKAMY - Get Free Report) was the target of a large increase in short interest in the month of August.
+As of August 15th, there was short interest totaling 3,500 shares, an increase of 40.0% from the July 31st total of 2,500 shares.
+Based on an average daily trading volume, of 87,200 shares, the days-to-cover ratio is currently 0.0 days.
+Based on an average daily trading volume, of 87,200 shares, the days-to-cover ratio is currently 0.0 days.

-ThyssenKrupp (OTCMKTS:TKAMY - Get Free Report) last released its earnings results on Wednesday, August 13th.
+ThyssenKrupp (OTCMKTS:TKAMY - Get Free Report) last issued its earnings results on Wednesday, August 13th.
 The company reported $0.28 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.23 by $0.05.
-The business had revenue of $9.73 billion for the quarter, compared to analyst estimates of $8.62 billion.
 ThyssenKrupp had a negative net margin of 2.40% and a negative return on equity of 7.90%.
+The business had revenue of $9.73 billion during the quarter, compared to analysts' expectations of $8.62 billion.

 (Get Free Report)